Ways to Get Involved

 When Do Volunteers Work?

-The Refuge Complex needs volunteer service 7 days each week.
-Working hours extend through daylight hours, but some evening meetings, training, and orientation may be required.
+The refuge needs volunteers every day!
+Working hours are typically during daylight hours when staff are present, but some evening meetings, training, and orientation may be required.

 Why Become a Volunteer?